ampproject/amp.dev/README.md

 ## Setup with Docker

 We provide a Dockerfile for development based on one of the official Python-images.
 When using this you can skip setting up Python and a local installation of Grow on your machine.
 Though make sure you completed all other installation steps, like cloning the repository, installing all Node.js dependencies and exporting a valid GitHub token as outlined in [Fork & clone the repository](#fork--clone-the-repository) and [Develop](#develop).
-When those steps are completed instead of running the project with `npm run develop` you can build a development Docker image with the followiung command, run from the project root directory:
+When those steps are completed instead of running the project with `npm run develop` you can build a Docker image with the followiung command, run from within the Docker container:

 ```sh
 $ npx gulp developImageBuild